Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 We conduct an exploratory descriptive analysis of repeat petition writers.
 The main text includes the distribution of word count and the share of petitions that reach 1 comment in 30 days across the three cohorts of petition writers.
 In Figure~\ref{fig:repeat_petition_writers_barplots} we show the distribution of MATTR, Flesch-Kincaid grade level, and the share of petitions that reach 10 signatures.
 We find consistent results to the main text: in the case of lexical measures, the average MATTR and Flesch-Kincaid grade level is higher in users' second petitions when users write their first petition without AI access and their second petition with AI access (Pre/Post cohort).
 In the case of the 10+ signature outcome, users' second petitions have reduced outcomes when their first petition was written without AI access and their second petition was written with AI access (Pre/Post cohort).

 In our main analysis, we design a mixed effects model for inference into the predictive strength of user cohort among repeat petition writers.
-We show tables with the model summary for outcomes in Table~\ref{tab:mixed_effect_outcomes.tex}, and for lexical features in Table~\ref{tab:mixed_effect_model_style}.
-In both cases we use the lme4 R package to fit our models~\cite{lme4}: we use the optimix nlminb optimizer for outcomes, and the nloptwrap optimizer for lexical features.
-In Table~\ref{tab:mixed_effect_outcomes.tex}, the first column shows the coefficients and standard deviation in parentheses for each term of the model trained to predict if a petition received at least 1 comment in 30 days.
+We show tables with the model summary for outcomes in Table~\ref{tab:mixed_effect_outcomes}, and for lexical features in Table~\ref{tab:mixed_effect_model_style}.
+In both cases we use the \texttt{lme4} R package to fit our models~\cite{lme4}: we use the BOBYQA optimizer with 200,000 maximum iterations to fit the model for outcomes.
+In Table~\ref{tab:mixed_effect_outcomes}, the first column shows the coefficients and standard deviation in parentheses for each term of the model trained to predict if a petition received at least 1 comment in 30 days.
 Likewise, the second column shows the coefficients and standard error for each term of the model trained to predict if the petition received at least 10 signatures.
 Both models were generalized logistic regression models with random effects for user ID.
 In this model, the intercept reflects the first petitions written in the Pre/Pre cohort.
 In Table~\ref{tab:mixed_effect_model_style}, we show the coefficients and standard error for linear regression model trained to predict petition MATTR, Flesch-Kincaid grade level, and word count.
 We log transform Flesch-Kincaid and word count, but not MATTR, as it is normally distributed without transformation.
-Similarly, the intercept reflects the first petitions written in the Pre/Post output.
+Similarly, the intercept reflects the first petitions written in the Pre/Pre cohort.
 We then use pairwise contrasts with a Bonferroni adjustment to compare users' first and second petitions, across the three cohorts.